Ceramic stocking (desk top decoration) by TriCoastalDesign.com:

 Cadmium: 3,258 +/- 249 ppm*

 *Red glaze is often positive for high levels of cadmium (Cd).
-You might remember your paint colors from grade school (depending on how old you are!)… “cadmium yellow”, “cadmium red” and “cadmium orange” were common colors back in the day!
-[Just as was/is “lead white”.]
+You might remember your paint colors from grade school (depending on how old you are!)… “Cadmium yellow,” “cadmium red,” and “cadmium orange” were common colors back in the day!
+(Just as was/is “Lead white.”)

-By modern standards, the amount of lead that is considered toxic in an item intended to be used by children is 90 ppm lead (or higher) in the glaze or coating and 100 ppm lead (or higher) in the substrate (in the case of mugs, the ceramic.)
+By modern standards, the amount of Lead considered toxic in an item intended to be used by children is 90 ppm Lead (or higher) in the glaze or coating and 100 ppm Lead (or higher) in the substrate (in the case of mugs, the ceramic).

-If you would like to see more posts like this, please consider making a contribution in support of my independent consumer goods testing and childhood lead poisoning prevention advocacy work.
+If you would like to see more pieces like this, please consider making a contribution in support of this independent consumer goods testing and childhood Lead poisoning prevention advocacy work.
 Any amount is welcome and you can chip-in here.
 Thank you!